-We recommend to reference the STAR Market in providing multiple different sets of requirement for an IPO applicant to select which would better address the condition of the diverse technology market that the Chapter 18C is intended to cover.
+We believe the Hong Kong market should aim to attract companies that would qualify for the SSEn STAR Market.
+As such, we would recommend to reference the STAR Market in providing multiple different sets of requirement for an IPO applicant to select which would better address the condition of the diverse technology market that the Chapter 18C is intended to cover.